Gas Service Charge Explained

 Why is There a Service Charge?

-Elgas provides LPG gas cylinders for our customers’ use.
+Elgas typically provides LPG 45kg gas cylinders for our customers’ use.

 We maintain ownership and responsibility for the cylinders at the customer’s property.

-As owner of the cylinders, we are responsible for any needed maintenance and compliance with all applicable safety regulations.
+As owners of the cylinders, we are responsible for any needed maintenance and compliance with all applicable safety regulations.

 If the cylinders ever need repair or replacement, we do that with no additional charge to the customer.

 The Service Charge helps defray our costs associated with cylinder acquisition, maintenance, insurance and periodic testing that must be performed to ensure that the cylinder is in a safe condition.

 As it relates primarily to the cylinders, it varies based on the number and type of cylinders you may have.

 The Service Charge is not a rental fee.

 The Service Charge is very similar to the “Supply Charge” or “Facility Fee” billed by natural gas companies, except that our Service Charge is usually less.